pascalgn/automerge-action/README.md

   failed, the action will exit with error code 1.
 This will also be visible in the pull request page, with a message like "this branch has conflicts that must be resolved" and a list of conflicting files.

+- `UPDATE_RETRIES` and `UPDATE_RETRY_SLEEP`: Sometimes, the pull request check
+  runs haven't finished yet and the action doesn't know if an update is necessary.
+To query the pull request state multiple times, the number of retries can be set with `UPDATE_RETRIES`.
+The default number of retries is `1` and setting it to `0` disables the retry logic.
+  `UPDATE_RETRY_SLEEP` sets the time to sleep between retries, in milliseconds.
+  The default is `5000` (5 seconds) and setting it to `0` disables sleeping between retries.

 Also, the following general options are supported: